 The pastoral committee has an overriding responsibility to ensure the highest standards of care and welfare of students in the school including their safeguarding.
 The wellbeing and safety of the RGS students and the RGS community is the focus of our meetings.
-The committee meets with and receives reports on pastoral matters from the leadership team within the school - which includes Heads of Years 7, 8 and 9, Head of Upper School, Head of Sixth Form the Senior Leadership Team.
+The committee meets with and receives reports on pastoral matters from the leadership team within the school - which includes Heads of Years, the pastoral team and the Senior Leadership Team.
 The committee have focussed on wellbeing and behaviour of students and have been able to triangulate the evidence received from staff, students, and parents with the data reports we now receive from CPOMS and BROMCOM system.

-We have spent a lot of time reviewing how are students are coping following their return to normality following the pandemic.
 We have heard individually from each Head of Year and Head of School on the issues facing form and year groups and the new challenges they face.
 We had reports on the extra levels of support to students who need this and on efforts to support the whole school community.